 A Buyer’s Representation Agreement (BRA) is a contract outlining the ground rules of the relationship between the real estate agent and a prospective buyer.
-A BRA typically commits a prospective buyer to working exclusively with a brokerage for a set period of time.
+A BRA will typically commit a prospective buyer to working exclusively with a brokerage for a set period of time.

 How BRAs benefit buyers

-Many don’t realize that without a BRA, an agent is by default working on behalf of the listing broker, meaning that the seller’s interests automatically come before an unprotected prospective buyer’s.
-Anything a prospective buyer says to an uncontracted realtor may be passed along to the seller.
-With a BRA in place, the buyer is legally designated as a “client” whose goals an agent is obligated to prioritize.
+Many don’t realize that without a BRA, an agent is by default working on behalf of the listing broker.
+This means that the seller’s interests automatically come before an unprotected prospective buyer’s.
+Anything a prospective buyer says to an un-contracted realtor may be passed along to the seller.
+However with a BRA, the buyer is legally designated as a “client” whose goals an agent is obligated to prioritize.

 How BRAs benefit realtors

-The BRA protects the realtor by ensuring that they will receive a commission for their work if a buyer makes a real estate purchase.
+BRA’s protects the realtor, ensuring they receive a commission for their work if a buyer makes a real estate purchase.
 With a BRA in effect, a buyer can’t use the realtor’s services and then avoid paying commissions.

 Myth: When a prospective buyer contacts a realtor, without a BRA, the buyer’s interests automatically come first.

 Fact: Without a BRA, the prospective buyers’ interests are neither protected nor prioritized.
-With a BRA in place, they are.
+However with a BRA in place, they are.

 Myth: Listing information is widely available and BRAs don’t offer any advantage.

-Fact: The most desirable properties usually end up in the hands of those who learn about them first and act first.
+Fact: Generally speaking the most desirable properties end up in the hands of those who learn about them and act first.
 Realtors often hear of listings before they are made public.
 When they do, their first call will be to their clients rather than to a prospective buyer with whom they have no written agreement.
 Finding the perfect property for their clients is always an agent’s top priority.